couchbase/couchbase-lite-android/README.md

 Now customize local-test.properties to point to your database (URL and db name)

+_Note:_ you will need to repeat the above step for the other library projects (eg, CBLiteEktorp, etc)

 ### Modify build.gradle to use a different dependencies file

 In order to workaround [this gradle/ADT issue](https://groups.google.com/forum/?fromgroups#!topic/adt-dev/Efpf87EoDQ0), you will need to change your build.gradle file from: